Universal credit: Finalising tax credit claims

 In these cases, a modified in-year finalisation process (set out in the Schedule to the Regulations) will operate unless HMRC deem that it is not reasonably practicable to apply the modified legislation.
 In such cases, normal end of year finalisation will operate.

-One point worth highlighting is that the UC claim must be made in the same tax year.
+One point worth highlighting is that, where IYF is used because the tax credit claimants make a UC claim, the UC claim must be made in the same tax year.
 In most cases, the UC claim will be made shortly after the tax credit claim ends or it will be made and lead to the termination of the tax credit claim.
-However it is possible that there will be a long delay – for example a WTC only claimant loses their job and their tax credits stop in September 2022, they live off some small savings for a few months and claim UC in February 2023.
-HMRC can use the IYF process to finalise the tax credit claim because both claims exist in the same tax year (6 April - 5 April).
+However it is possible that there will be a long delay – for example a WTC only claimant loses their job and their tax credits stop in September 2023, they live off some small savings for a few months and claim UC in February 2024.
+HMRC will use the IYF process to finalise the tax credit claim because both claims exist in the same tax year (6 April - 5 April).

-However, if a claimant lost their job in January 2022 and claimed UC in May 2023, then it appears that HMRC cannot use the in-year finalisation process.
+However, if a claimant lost their job in January 2024 and claimed UC in May 2024, then it appears that HMRC cannot use the in-year finalisation process because the UC claim is made in a different tax year.

 In-year finalisation – the detail

-The current end of year finalisation process operates by comparing income for the ‘current year’ (which is the tax year just ended) with income for the ‘previous year’.
-So finalisation of 2021/22 tax credits claims involved comparing 2021/22 income with that of 2020/21 and applying any relevant income disregards.
+The normal end of year finalisation process operates by comparing income for the ‘current year’ (which is the tax year just ended) with income for the ‘previous year’.
+So finalisation of 2023/24 tax credits claims involved comparing 2023/24 income with that of 2022/23 and applying any relevant income disregards.
 This produces a figure referred to as ‘relevant income’.
 If the claim lasts for a full tax year, then this relevant income figure is used to calculate entitlement.
 If the claim only lasted for part of a tax year, the relevant income is pro-rated to the period of the claim.
 The result is that income is spread evenly across a tax year no matter when it is earned.

 Under the modified in-year finalisation process, HMRC will use a two-step process.
 The first step will involve finding the ‘part tax year’ income (as defined in the regulations).
 For most types of income, this will be the income actually received in the part tax year, but there are special rules for calculating self-employed income.
 The second step will involve using that part tax year income to calculate a ‘notional current year income.’
 This notional current year income will then be compared to previous year income, applying the relevant disregards.
 This will give the ‘relevant income’ figure to be used in the calculation of tax credits.